London Bridge stabbings 'declared a terrorist incident,' UK police say

 "It seemed like there was something in his hand, I'm not 100% sure, but then one of the police officers shot him."

-BBC reporter John McManus was in the area and said he saw figures grappling on the bridge.
-He said: "I thought it was initially a fight," but then shots rang out.
+Karen Bosch, who was also on a bus, said she saw police "wrestling with one tall, bearded man" and then heard "gunshots, two loud pops."

+She said the man "pulled his coat back which showed that he had some sort of vest underneath, whether it's a stab vest, or some sort of explosive vest, the police then really quickly moved backwards, away."

-Cars and buses on the busy bride were at a standstill, with a white truck stopped diagonally across the lanes.
+Cars and buses on the busy bridge were at a standstill after the shooting, with a white truck stopped diagonally across the lanes.
 Video footage showed police pointing guns at the truck before moving to check its container.

 British Transport Police said London Bridge station, one of the city's busiest rail hubs, was closed and trains were not stopping there.